 If you choose a protocol explicitly or indicate it implicitly when making a connection, MySQL Shell tries to create the connection using that protocol, and returns an error if this fails.
-If your connection parameters do not indicate the protocol, MySQL Shell first tries to make the connection using X Protocol (returning the Session type of session object), and if this fails, tries to make the connection using classic MySQL protocol (returning the ClassicSession type of session object).
+If your connection parameters do not indicate the protocol, MySQL Shell first tries to make the connection using classic MySQL protocol (returning the Session type of session object), and if this fails, tries to make the connection using X Protocol.